 - clean literature

-With a younger toddler at home and a business to run, I wanted a curriculum that was open-and-go without requiring a bunch of prep.
+With a younger toddler at home and a business to run, I wanted a curriculum that was open-and-go without requiring prep.
 The Good and the Beautiful checked all those boxes, so I hit buy and moved on.

 I ordered both the Level K Primer and the Level K Language Arts & Literature books.
 Our daughter was in 4k when schools closed and she had not yet mastered her letter sounds, so we are working through the Primer first and we’ll move on to the Level K book next.